 Pitt is now trying to have the same impact on Burton’s youngsters that his coaches had on him at Chelsea.

-"I've just been trying to get them, especially with the attackers, to have a plan of what they're going to do before they get it, so when they're having a shot, have a go-to finish," he says.
+"I've just been trying to get them, especially with the attackers, to have a plan of what they're going to do before they get it, so when they're having a shot, have a go-to finish," he said.

 "Burton allow me to get involved in that and treat me like a proper member of staff.
 It's brilliant, I love it."